Architecture of mavkit-snoop¶

 https://okmij.org/ftp/tagless-final/index.html in order to make sense of the

 rest of this section.
-The syntax is specified by the Costlang.S
+The syntax is specified by the Costlang.S module

 type: